Universal Acceptance: Email address internalization

 Internationalized email address is also part of Universal Acceptance Steering Group, where Email Service providers are motivated to start providing email address for IDNs and also engage them to solve issues related to interoperability with legacy systems.
 Downgrading is not recommended using punycode however providing ASCII Alias email address with EAI is the recommended practice.
 Aliasing as downgrading technique is being practiced by BSNL, which used XgenPlus email solution.

+Internationalized Domain Names (IDNs)

+Internationalized Domain Names (IDNs) are linked to Universal Acceptance, because TLDs in local languages are always more than 3 letters long, and often do not work well in browsers, emails and other internet applications.
+One of the earliest groups recognizing the importance of IDNs and problems with Universal Acceptance was the Arabic Script IDN Working Group (ASIWG).
+Operated by Afilias' Ram Mohan, ASIWG aims to develop a unified IDN table for the Arabic script, and is an example of community collaboration that helps local and regional experts engage in global policy development, as well as technical standardization.It is reasonable to infer, therefore, that the usage growth could have been even more significant if DNS was available in Arabic characters.

 Leadership at Universal Acceptance Steering Group

 Leaders for UASG are chosen every two years by vote.
 In February 2015, Ram Mohan was elected chair, and Edmon Chung, Richard Merdinger and Mark Svancarek were elected vice chairs.
-In March 2019, Dr. Ajay Data was elected Chair and Dusan Stojicevic, Mark Svancarek and Dennis Tan Tanaka were elected vice chairs.
-In 2021 Dr. Ajay Data was again elected unopposed Chair of UASG along with Dr. U.B.
+In February 2017, Ram Mohan was reelected Chair, with the same slate as 2015.
+In March 2019, Ajay Data was elected Chair and Dusan Stojicevic, Mark Svancarek and Dennis Tan Tanaka were elected vice chairs.
+In 2021 Ajay Data was reelected Chair of along with Dr. U.B.
 Pavanaja and Abdalmonem Galila as vice chairs.
+In 2023, Anil Jain was elected as new Chair along with Nitin Walia and Nabil Benamar as vice chairs.